pascomnet/documentation/mobydick/content_en/08acd/03ivr.md

 ### Maintaining IVRs

-In the MobyDick web interface, select **Advanced > IVR**.
-To add a new IVR, press "Add" //FixMe .
-To modify an existing IVR, select it from the list and press "Edit" //FixMe.
+In the mobydick web interface, select **Advanced > IVR**.
+To add a new IVR, press `Add`.
+To modify an existing IVR, select it from the list and press `Edit`.

 ![Screenshot - add IVR](../../images/ivr_add.png?width=90% "add IVR")
 |Parameter|Explanation|